planttheidea/t/README.md

   - for methods that return a value (like .text()), an array of values based on each element in the object is returned (jQuery only retrieves the value of the first element in the object)
   - Additional returns in functions (describe in function definitions)
-  - Publish / Subscribe capabilities
+  - Publish / subscribe capabilities
   - Feature support testing capabilities

 Future:
   - Improve / enhance ajax
   - Add promises
-  - Add animation
+  - Add new methods that come to mind

 <h3>What are the functions?</h3>